-Back in the hen house, trying to hold a heavy and squirming rooster, pulling down his wattles and trying to open his beak to medicate him with the eye dropper, took some doing.
-The first two days I managed to give Clarence his medication by eye-dropper but on the third day Clarence shook his head, disconnecting the eye dropper and promptly swallowed it.
-In a panic, I tucked Clarence beneath my arm and raced back to the vet clinic only to be told that Dr. Rowland would not be in for a half hour.
+Back in the hen house, trying to hold a heavy squirming rooster, pulling down his wattles and trying to open his beak to medicate him with the eye dropper at the same time was awkward.
+The first two days I managed to give Clarence his medication by eye-dropper but on the third day Clarence shook his head, disconnecting the eye dropper and he swallowed it.
+Panicked, I tucked Clarence under my arm and raced back to the vet clinic only to find that Dr. Rowland would not be in for another half hour.
 Clarence, perhaps sensing the gravity of the situation, sat very quietly on my lap, surrounded by dogs and cats and not pooping, which I appreciated.
-When Dr. Rowland walked into the clinic, she took one look at Clarence and me, and supressing a rather large grin, said in a rather loud voice, “now what!”
+When Penny walked into the clinic, she took one look at Clarence and me, and suppressing a rather large grin, said in a rather loud voice, “now what!”
 After a lecture on the fact that if she opened Clarence up to remove the eye-dropper, it would cost me at least $150 and that I could buy a chicken at the grocery store for far less.
 Frozen.
 I decided she was right.
-Clarence would have to take his chances having the eye dropper lodged in his throat or wherever it was by then.
-He was given another shot of antibiotic, this time on the house, because by then, I suspected the story of Clarence and I was going to make the rounds of the vet clinic as their entertainment for the day or week or whatever.
-So, I took Clarence back home and knew his days were numbered.
-I separated him from his flock and made him a comfortable nest for his last days on earth and every night at bedtime, because I’d mastered the eye dropper bottle, Clarence was given an eyedropper full of Crown Royal.
+Clarence would have to take his chances.
+He was given another shot of antibiotics, this time no charge for I suspected the story of Clarence and his owner was going to make the rounds of the vet clinic as their entertainment for the day, so I took Clarence back home and knew his days were numbered.
+I separated him from his flock and made him a comfortable nest for his last days on earth and every night at bedtime, because I’d mastered the eye dropper technique by then, Clarence was given an eyedropper full of Crown Royal.
 I like to think that Clarence may have died happier than some roosters.
 After fourteen years and shoveling chicken poop through deep snow in winter, I sent them up the road to a farmer.
 I miss them still.
 There is something about chickens settling down at night, it’s very soothing to sit and listen to them clucking and making quiet noises as they settled down on the roost.
 I often think too that when city people move to the country and get animals, they manage to provide great entertainment for local farmers.